Dynamic Optimal Transport with Optimal Preferential Paths: Fixed preferential path

 \begin{remark} Owing to the results in \cite{Dolbeault_2008,Lisini2010} the functional $\calA$ defined in \eqref{eq:BB2} is convex and lower semicontinuous with respect to the narrow convergence of measures.
-In particular, for proving the narrow lower semicontinuity, we refer the reader to \cite[Theorem 2.1]{Dolbeault_2008} that can be applied to each term in \eqref{eq:actionformula}. \end{remark}
+In particular, for proving the narrow lower semicontinuity, we refer the reader to \cite[Lemma 3.9]{Dolbeault_2008} that can be applied to each term in \eqref{eq:actionformula} for a constant sequence of reference measures and using the fact that the narrow topology coincides with the weak one on compact domains. \end{remark}